 The University of Colorado Physical Therapy Pediatric Residency Program consists of planned post-professional clinical and didactic education for licensed physical therapists who have graduated from an accredited DPT program.
 The program is designed to significantly advance preparation of the physical therapist as a highly qualified provider of patient care services in multiple pediatric clinical practice settings.
 Potential as a future leader in pediatric physical therapy is developed through coursework, clinical and related experiences during the 13-month Residency Program.
 In addition to clinical opportunities with structured mentorship, the program also includes participation in the MCHB-funded Leadership and Education in Neurodevelopmental Disabilities (LEND) program through JFK Partners, and access to the resources of the University of Colorado Physical Therapy Program on the Anschutz Medical Campus.

 Please carefully read and review this website.
-If you would like additional information, you may contact:
+If you would like additional information, or have a question not answered by this website, please contact:

 Pediatric PT Residency Program Director

 Senior Instructor, Physical Therapy Program & JFK Partners

 Please reference the FAQs for detailed information about the Residency and it's processes.

 2015-2016 graduate: Rhea Weber, PT, DPT, PCS

 2019-2020 graduate: Darby Leavengood, PT, DPT